 The Regina Rosarii Yearbook Club is responsible, in conjunction with the Publications class, for creating the yearbook with Walsworth Publishing’s Online Design Program.
 A student-generated publication, students are responsible for taking pictures of Dominican events, writing articles and captions, and creating layouts.
 In addition, students learn how to use Adobe Photoshop to edit pictures and make cut-outs.

-The Robotics Organization is two-tiered: The Robotics Club and The Robotics Team.
-There are two teams: the FLL Team is for 8th graders that wish to explore the world of LEGO robotics and travel to fun competitions.
-The VEX Team is for 9th – 12th graders who work with a team to build, program, and control a VEX robot.
-Students learn skills to take to competitions and compete with other teams.
+The Robotics Organization is two-tiered: The FIRST Lego League (FLL) 8th grade Robotics Team and the FIRST Tech Challenge (FTC) 9th to 12th grade team.
+The FLL team explores the world of LEGO robotics and travels to fun competitions.
+The FTC team works as a team to build, program, and control a robot.
+Both teams learn skills to take to competitions and compete against other teams.

 The Spanish Club encourages students to improve their skills in Spanish language, arts, and culture, inform them of local and statewide Spanish activities, and receive recognition of their achievements.
 The Spanish Honor Society, chapter “Las Adelitas,” at DHS is within the Spanish Club.